MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Intune

-Microsoft Intune integrates with Azure Active Directory for identity and access control and provides granular management of enrolled Surface Pro X devices.
-Intune mobile device management (MDM) policies have several advantages over older on-premises tools such as Windows Group Policy.
-This includes faster device login times and a more streamlined catalog of policies enabling full device management from the cloud.
-For example, you can manage LTE using eSIM profiles to configure data plans and deploy activation codes to multiple devices.<br>
+[Microsoft Intune](/intune) integrates with Azure Active Directory for identity and access control and provides granular management of enrolled Surface Pro X devices.
+Intune mobile device management (MDM) policy settings have several advantages over earlier on-premises tools such as Windows Group Policy.
+This includes faster device login times and a more streamlined catalog of policy settings enabling full device management from the cloud.
+For example, you can manage LTE using eSIM profiles to configure data plans and deploy activation codes to multiple devices.

-For more information about using Intune, refer to the [Intune documentation](/intune).

 ### Co-management

-Once deployed in Autopilot, you can join Surface Pro X devices to Azure AD or Active Directory (Hybrid Azure AD Join) where you can manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which will install the 32-bit x86 ConfigMgr client.
+Once deployed in Autopilot, you can join Surface Pro X devices to Azure AD or Active Directory ([Hybrid Azure AD Join](/azure/active-directory/devices/concept-azure-ad-join-hybrid)), where you can [manage the devices with Intune](/mem/intune/remote-actions/device-management) or [co-manage them with Endpoint Configuration Manager](/mem/configmgr/comanage/overview), which will install the 32-bit x86 ConfigMgr client.

 ### Third-party MDM solutions